School: Agricultural, Food and Environmental Sciences

 The degree is taught by SMEA, the Graduate School in Agricultural and Food Economics.
 It has a long experience in research concerning agricultural economics and policy, the industrial organisation of the food sector and the analysis of the functioning of the food supply chain.
 This experience relates both to academic research and to support for policy-makers, since the researchers of the team have developed a long experience of collaboration with international organisations (i.e., European Commission, OECD, FAO and World Bank), government agencies and producer associations.

-The program, will prepare students to analyze the agri-food system and to operate in the various functional areas of businesses and organizations.
-The program will develop professional knowledge and skills with regards to:
+The programme will prepare students to analyze the agri-food system and to operate in the various functional areas of businesses and organizations.
+The programme will develop professional knowledge and skills with regards to: